 3 Most Important Tips To Pass The Driving Test

-While there are many tips that people might give you to pass the driving test, we’ve narrowed it down to just the 3 most important tips – the ones we believe you should focus on most.
-Of course this is assuming that you’ve already practiced driving significantly and are on track to become a safe driver.
+While there are many driving test tips that people might give you to pass the NSW driving test, we’ve narrowed it down to just the 3 most important ones – the test tips we believe you should focus on most.
+Of course, this is assuming that you’ve already practised driving significantly and are on track to become a safe driver.

 Trent On Road Test (TORT)

-There’s no better way to practice for a test than to do a test much harder than the actual test.
-If you’ve ever studied really hard for an exam only to find out that the questions were much easier than the work you did, you would know the feeling of relief knowing you were prepared.
+There’s no better way to practise for a test than to do a test much harder than the actual test.
+If you’ve ever studied really hard for an exam only to find that the questions were much easier than the work you did, you’ll know the feeling of relief knowing you were prepared.

-The test is 25–45 minutes long depending on traffic and the route and aims to create an environment as close to test day as possible, providing learner drivers with the confidence and preparation to ace the driving test.
+The test is 25–45 minutes long depending on traffic and the route and aims to create an environment as close to test day as possible, providing learner drivers with the preparation they need to ace the driving test.
+You can also read related insights in What You Must Check Before Your Driving Test.

 Furthermore, Trent has devised a score sheet based on key competencies required to pass the driving test as well as a process for the trainer to provide detailed feedback on what needs to be improved.